ptrumpis/snap-camera-server/README.md

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/ptrumpis)](https://github.com/sponsors/ptrumpis)
 [![GitHub Discussions](https://img.shields.io/github/discussions/ptrumpis/snap-camera-server)](https://github.com/ptrumpis/snap-camera-server/discussions)

-# 👻 Snap Camera Server v3.3
+# 👻 Snap Camera Server v3.4-beta
-An alternative self hosted solution for Snap Camera.
+A self hosted solution for Snap Camera.
 It will let you continue to use Snapcamera with almost all Snapchat filters after the shutdown on January 25, 2023.

 **This code is a fork of *jaku/SnapCameraPreservation* on steroids 💪**
 - ✔️ No previously backed up files or third party server required.
+- ✔️ Create and use your own Snap Lenses with Lens Studio.
 - ✔️ Access almost all Snap Lenses from **lens.snapchat.com**.
 - ✔️ Import Lenses from local application cache e.g. `AppData\Local\Snap\Snap Camera\cache\lenses`.
 - ✔️ All files will be stored inside a Docker Volume (e.g. on your local machine).